IANDORA87/Engineering3/README.md

 For example, I use an Arduino Uno to represent my Circuitpython device but write a note saying which board I'm actually using.
 Then post an image here.
 [Here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)
 ### Reflection
-This code was difficult until i understood that the distance sensor is just saying print the value that its picking up anyway.
-Then to set the colors on the neopixle from my old code to save myself a step.
-I then figured out that the code was simply saying if the distance is more or less then a certain value activate this color.
-And now when putting it all together and adding a few tweaks made it work.

 ## CircuitPython Distance Sensor

 ### Description & Code Snippets